timholy/SnoopCompile.jl/docs/src/explanations/tools.md

 ## JET

-[JET](https://github.com/aviatesk/JET.jl) is perhaps the main alternative to SnoopCompile.
-The packages have some overlap in what they can tell you about your code, but their mechanisms of action are fundamentally different:
+[JET](https://github.com/aviatesk/JET.jl) is a powerful developer tool that in some ways is an alternative to SnoopCompile.
+While the two have different goals, the packages have some overlap in what they can tell you about your code.
+However, their mechanisms of action are fundamentally different:

 - JET is a "static analyzer," which means that it analyzes the code itself.
-JET can tell you about inference failures (runtime dispatch) much like SnoopCompile, with one major advantage: SnoopCompileCore requires you to use `@snoop_inference` in a fresh session and omits information about any callees that have been compiled previously, whereas JET's `@report_opt` provides exhaustive information about the entire *inferable* callgraph (i.e., the part of the callgraph that inference can predict from the initial call).
+JET can tell you about inference failures (runtime dispatch) much like SnoopCompile, with a major advantage: SnoopCompileCore omits information about any callees that are already compiled, but JET's `@report_opt` provides *exhaustive* information about the entire *inferable* callgraph (i.e., the part of the callgraph that inference can predict from the initial call) regardless of whether it has been previously compiled.
+With JET, you don't have to remember to run each analysis in a fresh session.

 - SnoopCompileCore collects data by watching normal inference at work.
-On code that hasn't been compiled previously, this can yield results similar to JET's, with a different major advantage: SnoopCompileCore can "see through" runtime dispatch, and provide insights about callees that are invisible to JET.
+On code that hasn't been compiled previously, this can yield results similar to JET's, with a different major advantage: JET can't "see through" runtime dispatch, but SnoopCompileCore can.
+With SnoopCompile, you can immediately get a wholistic view of your entire callgraph.

-Perhaps surprisingly, combining JET and SnoopCompile can provide insights that are difficult to obtain with either package in isolation.
+Combining JET and SnoopCompile can provide insights that are difficult to obtain with either package in isolation.
 See the [Tutorial on JET integration](@ref).